Sheschire/cub3D/README.md

 # cub3D

-CUB3D is a project from 42 School Paris, a dev school in Paris.
+CUB3D is a project from 42 School Paris, a development school in Paris.

 # PokeCub3D
 I added some bonus in my cub3d project that transforms the game into a POKEMON game !